-This project provides parameter estimates necessary for inseason management and postseason stock-recruit analysis of Kenai River Chinook salmon.
-These parameters include catch and harvest of Chinook salmon by the inriver sport fishery4 (for inseason monitoring of escapement), and size and age of the harvest and inriver run required in part for estimating the total return5 of Chinook salmon by brood year for stock-recruit analysis (McKinley and Fleischman 2013; Fleischman and McKinley 2013).
+This project provides parameter estimates required for inseason management and postseason stock-recruit analysis of large Kenai River Chinook salmon.
+These parameters include catch and harvest of large Chinook salmon by the inriver sport fishery, and ASL of the harvest and inriver run required in part for estimating the total return4 of Chinook salmon by brood year for stock-recruit analysis (McKinley and Fleischman 2013; Fleischman and McKinley 2013).